 The Aged Care Quality and Safety Commission has established a Food, Nutrition and Dining Advisory Support Unit and hotline to help aged care staff and providers improve the delivery of higher quality and more nutritious meals to people in aged care in a way that works for them.

-For information for aged care consumers, visit the Food, Nutrition and Dining (consumers) page.
+For information created for older Australians, visit the Food, Nutrition and Dining resources for older Australians page.

-For information for aged care providers, visit the Food, Nutrition and Dining (providers) page.
+For information for aged care providers, visit the Food, Nutrition and Dining information for providers page.

 Food, Nutrition and Dining Hotline – 1800 844 044